The Community Buzz: What’s Up With Local Nonprofits | Local News I Racine County Eye - Racine, Wisconsin

 Here’s a snapshot of the things you’ll find:

+- The Racine Art Museum is offering another look at its Peep Exhibit.
+Have you seen the whole exhibit yet?

+- Like poetry?
+The Racine Literacy Council is celebrating National Poetry Month.

-- The Volunteer Center of Racine County has started a new program for 4K-4th grade students.
+- The Volunteer Center of Racine County is holding its first ever online vote for their Volunteer Recognition Awards!

-- UnitedWayRacine has a purse auction coming up to benefit women and children.
+- Need to save some money on prescriptions?
+The United Way of Racine County has discount cards available.

+- NAMI Racine County has a mental health reminder for us all.